all part of the show

 available / contact if interested

-(and since i used all materials i already ad, it was a great way to be a little more sustainable).
+(and is a great way to be a little more sustainable…read about the process below).

 the background is a mix of whatever i had on hand—mostly things (or parts of things) i drew or painted, photographs i took, and a few images i cut out from old magazines. the foreground was hand painted lettering with acrylic ink.

-i worked quick, i cared very little about anything being perfect or even straight (who cares?), and just like that, i had a market sign for about $10.
+i worked quick, i cared very little about anything being perfect or even straight (who cares?), and just like that, i had a (very different) market sign for about $10.